everpub/openscienceprize/proposal.md

 If code and data related to the article are being shared they are usually attached as supplementary material.
 This material is available online but requires several clicks to locate.
 The data is stored in yet another location.
-Creating work based on this material is laborious.
-Combined with the fact that research code is by its very nature not made for "consumers", reuse of the tools implementing the new scientific knowledge published in the article is unlikely.
+Creating new work based on the shared material is laborious.
+Combined with the fact that research code is by its very nature not made for "consumers", reuse of the tools used to obtain the new scientific knowledge published in an article is unlikely.
 Instead they are reimplemented from scratch or older, less sophisticated methods are used.
 Either way the progress of science is slowed down.